AI-NectarGrowth/TTS-System_integration/README.md

 # 🎤 Audio to Text Converter with OpenAI Whisper

-A complete web application for converting speech to text using OpenAI's Whisper API.
+A complete web application for converting speech to text using OpenAI's Whisper API with **speaker diarization** for doctor-patient conversations.

 ## ✨ Features